Links checked on 30/01/18.

 - Warfarin – an anticoagulant: warfarin thins the blood and stops it from clotting, and is commonly used to treat conditions such as heart attack, deep vein thrombosis, and pulmonary embolism.
 Chlorella contains large amounts of vitamin K. This is used by the body to help the blood clot, and prevents the warfarin from working properly.

 There is very little reliable information on Chlorella.
-It should never be taken for more than 2 months as there are no proper studies on the long term side-effects.
-This means that it may not be safe to use in the longer term.
+It should never be taken for more than 2 months, unless under medical supervision, as there are no studies on the long term side-effects in humans.
+This means that it may or may not be safe to use in the longer term.